ros-drivers/microstrain_mips/README.md

     1. [VSCode Docker plugin](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)
     1. [VSCode Remote Containers plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
 1. Open this directory in a container by following [this guide](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container)
+    1. Due to a bug in the remote container plugin, you will need to refresh the window once it comes up.
+To do this, type `Ctrl+Shift+p` and type `Reload Window` and hit enter.
+Note that this will have to be repeated every time the container is rebuilt
 1. Once the folder is open in VSCode, you can build the project by running `Ctrl+Shift+B` to trigger a build, or `Ctrl+p` to open quick open, then type `task build` and hit enter
-1. Once the project is built, you can run the project by following [this guide](https://code.visualstudio.com/docs/editor/debugging)
+1. You can run the project by following [this guide](https://code.visualstudio.com/docs/editor/debugging)

 ### Make